These iconic shops are home to some of the city’s most colourful retail characters. Get out to uncover and rediscover Melbourne’s local gems.

 The Paperback Bookshop

 The Paperback Bookshop has been a champion of the independent book scene since the 1960s.
-Next door to the also legendary Pellegrini’s, this gorgeous spot is open again for Melbourne lit-heads.
+Next door to the also legendary Pellegrini’s, this gorgeous spot is a beacon for Melbourne lit-heads.
 Browse the bookshelves and lose yourself among the pages of literary greats.

 City Hatters